eprintsug/irus/UPGRADE.md

 If you have modified any of the IRUS files, that automated upgrade via the Bazaar may fail (see below).

+If at some point the transfer of data to IRUS has failed, there may be an Event in the index queue.
+To check, as the admin user, follow the **Manage records** link, and then click the **Tasks** link.
+Look for an entry with the plugin 'Event::PIRUS'.
+If you have a lot of items in the index queue, using the filter might be the quickest way of finding this.
+If there is an 'Event::PIRUS' entry, it may be safest to turn the indexer off before starting the upgrde process, and turning it back on again after the new version is installed.

+## Upgrade process

 * Navigate to the Admin screen in EPrints
 * From the **System Tools** tab, click on the **EPrints Bazaar** button
 * In the **Installed** tab, you should see the current version installed: